Breast Reduction Surgery & Procedural Information

 The reduction mammoplasty is a common and well-known cosmetic surgery procedure in Australia and the rest of the world.
 Even though breast reductions are more common for women than men, the procedure could be executed for both.
 To learn more about this surgical procedure and its benefits, please read the information provided below.

 What Is A Breast Reduction Procedure?

 A breast reduction procedure is a cosmetic surgery procedure that focusses on the reduction of heavy breasts.
 The goal of the procedure is restoring the breasts to a size and shape that is proportionate to the body of the patient.

 Breast reduction for women can be more complicated than a breast reduction for men, considering some women still want to breastfeed in the future.
-In these cases, the plastic surgeon will consider the tissue viability of the nipple-areola complex, also known under the abbreviation NAC; this may increase the changes that the functional sensitivity and lactational abilities of the breasts are maintained after plastic surgery.
+In these cases, the Dermatologist surgeon will consider the tissue viability of the nipple-areola complex, also known under the abbreviation NAC; this may increase the changes that the functional sensitivity and lactational abilities of the breasts are maintained after surgery.

 Patients often choose a breast reduction procedure for physical or aesthetic reasons.
 In some cases, enlarged breasts can cause physical problems such as headaches, back pain, as well as neck and shoulder pain.

 Which Patients Could Benefit From A Breast Reduction Procedure?

 The majority of patients that could choose a breast reduction are women, although there is a relatively large percentage of men that also choose to remove excess breast tissue.
 Women who want to obtain a breast reduction usually fall in one of two categories.
 Even though there are some unique cases that are exceptions to the rule, the majority of women choosing breast reduction suffer from macromastia or gigantomastia.

 What Is Macromastia?